During Jim Harbaugh's first season as the Raiders' quarterback coach, Rich Gannon won the league's MVP award and led the team to the Super Bowl.

 "And Jim was right.
 The player was way out of line."

 The player backed off.
 Order was restored.
 The meeting resumed.
 "I think the situation speaks a little to the staff we had at the time," Gannon said, "but it also spoke volumes about Jim Harbaugh."

-Within a year, Harbaugh was the head coach at the University of San Diego, which led him to Stanford, which led him to Saturday night, when Harbaugh will lead the 49ers against the Raiders in an exhibition
+Within a year, Harbaugh was the head coach at the University of San Diego, which led him to Stanford, which led him to Saturday night, when Harbaugh will lead the 49ers against the Raiders in an exhibition game at Candlestick Park.

 The only surprise about Harbaugh's home debut as an NFL coach is the sideline he'll be roaming: Al Davis never wanted him to leave the Silver and Black.